MohammadAminHasani/task-manager/README.md

 A simple and modern **Task Manager desktop application** built with **Python and Tkinter**.

-This project allows users to create, view, and delete tasks through a clean dark-themed graphical interface.
+This project allows users to create, view, and delete tasks through a clean dark-themed graphical interface.focused on productivity workflows, application logic, and structured data handling.

 ## Features

-* ✅ Add new tasks
+- Add new tasks
-* ✅ View saved tasks in a list
+-  View saved tasks in a list
-* ✅ Delete selected tasks
+- Delete selected tasks
-* ✅ Modern dark UI design
+- Modern dark UI design
-* ✅ User-friendly interface
+- User-friendly interface
-* ✅ Task status messages
+- Task status messages

 ## Technologies Used